Elimbah, Queensland: History

+Fundraising for Elimbah Hall began in 1915 and dedicated to returned servicemen on ANZAC Day, 25 April 1922.

 Twin View State School opened on 4 January 1921 and closed in October 1924.
 The building was then relocated to Wamuran to be the new school building for Wamuran State School.

 The Methodist Church purchased 3 blocks of land in Elimbah in 1913.
 In 1953, a church was being constructed, with Elimbah Methodist Church opening in 1954.
 With the amalgamation of the Methodist Church into the Uniting Church in Australia in 1977, it became Elimbah Uniting Church.

+Today Elimbah is a rural hinterland town and relies on its local agricultural practices of livestock farming and strawberry breeding.